MoBlaa/hangmanbot/README.md

 - `!cooldown <command>` or `!cd <command>` (Admin): Get the cooldown for the given command. `<command>` can either be a alias or the full command name.
 - `!cooldown-edit <command> <seconds>` or `!cd-e <command> <seconds>` (Admin): Set the cooldown for the given command to given seconds. `<command>` can either be a alias or the full command name.
 - `!state`: Delete the old Gamestate post (which will be updated) and post a new one.
 This allows to move the state post to a more recent position.
+- `!help`: Shows a generic help message or information about commands if invoked with `!help guess` for example.

+### Administatrion Commands

+- `!cooldown-edit <command> <cooldown seconds>`: Edit/Set a cooldown value for a command.
+- `!cooldown-get <command>` get the cooldown value for a command.

 ## Features